UWRealityLab/xrcapstone-team-template/README.md

 1. Clone this repository.
 2. Use Unity or Xcode to create a project with this repository as the root.

-**Make sure you do not create your project as a subfolder in this repository.**
+==Make sure you do not create your project as a subfolder in this repository.==

 ## Once you're done...